IDMNYU/synthaccess/README.md

 #### syn?a3ess

-A repository for research around synthesizer (and other audio technology) accessibility.
+A repository of research around and resources for synthesizer (and other audio technology) accessibility.

 [ABILITY Project](http://ability.nyu.edu) / [Integrated Design & Media](http://idm.engineering.nyu.edu)
 New York University